-Chang et al. (2008) investigated the excretion of PFBA in S-D rats, CD-1 mice, cynomolgus monkeys, and workers occupationally exposed to PFBA or compounds metabolized to PFBA.
+Chang et al. (2008) investigated the excretion of PFBA in S-D rats, CD-1 mice, cynomolgus monkeys, and workers occupationally exposed to PFBA, or compounds metabolized to PFBA.
 For rats and monkeys, three animals per sex were used (rats: three animals each for i.v. and oral dosing) at the single dose given to each.
 For mice, three animals per sex per time point were used at each dose, or 15-18 animals/dose.
 OECD guidelines state that a minimum of four animals per sex per dose should be used (OECD, 2010).
 Thus, the rat and monkey studies fall short of this standard.
 For rats, however, the average clearance from the two routes of exposure is proposed to best represent males and females of that species (details below), which is then based on data from six animals per sex.
-For monkeys, the average volume of distribution for both males and females is used as an estimate for that value in humans, again incorporating data from six animals.
+For monkeys, the average volume of distribution for both males and females are used as an estimate for that value in humans, again incorporating data from six animals.
 Therefore, these data are presumed sufficient for the specific parameters being estimated.
-In S-D rats exposed orally to 30 mg/kg PFBA, a marked difference was noted in the serum PFBA excretion constants (λ) between males and females, 0.075/h and 0.393/h, respectively, for oral exposure and 0.109/h and 0.673/h, respectively, for intravenous exposure (see Appendix C for a complete discussion on whether the calculated elimination constants in various species are mono- or biphasic).
+In S-D rats exposed orally to 30 mg/kg PFBA, a marked difference was noted in the serum PFBA excretion constants (λ) between males and females, 0.075/hour and 0.393/hour, respectively, for oral exposure and 0.109/hour and 0.673/hour, respectively, for intravenous exposure (see Appendix C for a complete discussion on whether the calculated elimination constants in various species are mono- or biphasic).
 The difference in oral λ resulted in half-lives ($t{1/2}$) of 9.22 and 1.76 hours, respectively, for males and females.
+Chang et al. (2008) reported clearance (CL) values as mL/hour, not normalized to BW, but the normalized average CL can be calculated as dose/AUC, using the AUC values they reported.
+For oral doses in male and female rats, the result CLs are 0.38 and 1.6 L/kgday, respectively, while for i.v. doses they are 0.66 and 3.0 L/kg-day, respectively.

-Russell et al. (2015) attempted to evaluate the excretion of PFBA, formed as a metabolite of 6:2 FTOH, after inhalation exposures in rats (strain not stated).
+Russell et al. (2015b) attempted to evaluate the excretion of PFBA, formed as a metabolite of 6:2 FTOH, after inhalation exposures in rats (strain not stated).
 In single-day studies, the animals were exposed by inhalation for 6 hours and their blood levels monitored for 24 hours after start of exposure.
 The decline in PFBA blood concentration was negligible, however, after 0.5 and 5 ppm 6:2 FTOH exposures in male rats and after 0.5 ppm exposure in female rats, precluding estimation of half-life.
 An excretion half-life of 19 hours was estimated from the 5-ppm single-day data for 5 ppm in female rats.
-After a 23-day inhalation exposure to male rats, use of a TK model resulted in estimation of a 27.7-hour half-life for that sex, which could explain the inability to estimate a half-life from the single-day exposures.
+After a 23-day inhalation exposure to male rats, use of a PK model resulted in estimation of a 27.7-hour half-life for that sex, which could explain the inability to estimate a half-life from the single-day exposures.
 Both estimates depend on the estimated yield (percent of 6:2 FTOH metabolized to PFBA), however, which was 0.2% for male rats and 0.02% for female rats.
 Given the low yields, small errors in the estimate of that parameter could result in significant errors in the estimated half-life.
 Thus, the results of Chang et al. (2008) is used to represent excretion in rats.